Barbudos Recipe Costa Rica

 About Barbudos

 Let’s get one thing out of the way right away.
-In Spanish, barbudos means “bearded” and I have no idea why the recipe is called this.
+In Spanish, barbudos means “bearded” and I have no idea why this recipe has this name.
+The barbudo name could be loosely translated as a green bean fritter, with the batter being egg instead of flour.

-Barbudos are an extremely popular dish in Costa Rica, but a dish that you won’t find in many Costa Rican restaurants as it is more popular with home cooks.
+Barbudos is an extremely popular dish in Costa Rica, but a dish that you won’t find in many Costa Rican restaurants as it is more popular with home cooks.

 The dish is perfect, using produce that can be grown at home or found at the Farmer’s Markets.
 Eggs are easy to come by and high in protein, making this a great recipe for vegetarians.
 It’s a simple, inexpensive meal or side dish that practically everyone likes.